julia0926/SyntaxBridge-iOS/README.md

 - Enables the LLM to pinpoint the exact location of functions or properties in the original file.
 - Facilitates efficient partial file reading (`read_file` with line ranges).

+### 5. Project Map Generation 🗺️
+- Generates a **structural map** of the entire project without reading file contents.
+- Lists all Classes, Structs, Protocols, and Extensions with icons.
+- Helps LLMs navigate the codebase efficiently by providing a "Table of Contents" before diving into specific files.
+- Usage: `./tools/generate-map.sh`

 ## 📊 Performance & Verification

 ### Test Environment